Theology & Religious Studies BA (Hons)UCAS Code: 8D12|Duration: 3 years|Full Time|Hope Park|UCAS Campus Code: L46

 You would also be well-positioned to pursue postgraduate study in theology, religion and related humanities subjects.
 More broadly, it equips you with the intellectual skills and perspectives needed for facing the ethical and ideological challenges of the contemporary world.

-The Service and Leadership Award is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
+The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

-The tuition fees for 2017/18 are £9,250 for full-time undergraduate courses.
+The tuition fees for the 2023/24 academic year are £9,250 for full-time undergraduate courses.

 If you are a student from the Isle of Man or the Channel Islands, your tuition fees will also be £9,250.